Remember: "You don't stop playing softball because you grow old, you grow old because you stop playing softball."

 Every team makes the playoffs, which utilize a double elimination format.
 Standings are kept throughout the season in each division to determine positions for the playoffs.

 All divisions in both the Summer and Fall seasons have their own Champion, and players on the championship teams receive awards (such as jackets or sweatshirts), and each manager receives the coveted “Pastuch Diamond” (a beautiful, engraved crystal trophy).
 Every year we celebrate the close of POPS’ Summer season with the “End of the year Dinner” - a great night of dinner, drinks and awards presentations at Oceanside Jewish Center, catered by Robert Ian Caterers.
 Over 175 people attend each year.
-(POPS pays for players on all division Champion teams; others pay a nominal fee.)

-Our popular All-Star games are played at the end of the Summer season.
+Our popular All-Star game is played at the end of the Summer season.
 Fair teams are chosen by POPS Directors from the 40 & Over and 50 & Over league All-Stars.
 Each All-Star player receives a shirt to commemorate the day.
 Introduction of players, game commentary, and a huge turnout highlight the night.
 In conjunction with the All-Star games is the POPS Charity game, which helps raise funds for "Families in Need."
 Players who sign up to play in this fun-filled game are asked to make a donation.
 All players and fans enjoy a concession stand, with all proceeds donated.
 POPS has been able to do some amazing things with the money raised.
-For example, POPS gave out over $4,000 to families in local communities affected by Superstorm Sandy.
+For example, POPS gave out over $5,000 to families in local communities affected by Superstorm Sandy.

 We also make sure POPS is a part of the communities we play ball in.
 We give out scholarships to children of our players who are graduating high school seniors and to the high schools whose fields we play on.